Debate Live Stream | Watch the Presidential Debates

 MSNBC commentators reporting from the 2012 Democratic National Convention.By: Steve Bott

-TV Channels Hosting 2020 Democratic Presidential Primary Debates
+TV Channels that Hosted 2020 Democratic Presidential Primary Debates

 Coverage of the Democratic Presidential debates rotates between the major broadcast networks with CBS, ABC, NBC & FOX networks hosting presidential and/or major primary debates along with CNN and PBS.
 For primaries, MSNBC & Fox News often host debates in lieu of NBC & FOX, especially in the early stages of the race.